Big Bang revisited: Additional remarks on the extended Einstein equation

 This contribution thus has at least three inverse-metric factors, buried inside the three d'Alembertians as defined by \eqref{eq:dAlembertian-def}, which give at least a factor $g^{-3}$ after the replacement~\eqref{eq:inversemetric-ratio}.
 (We have said here ``at least,'' because there may also be inverse metrics from the Christoffel symbols entering the covariant derivatives.)
 Such a factor $g^{-3}$ cannot be cancelled completely by the overall factor $g^{2}$ present in the extended Einstein equation~\eqref{eq:ext-Einstein-eq-k=2}.
 But, most likely, the higher-derivative theory \eqref{eq:L-PU-n=3} already runs into trouble with unitarity~\cite{PaisUhlenbeck1950,Gibbons-etal2019}.

 Perhaps it can be shown that all consistent scalar field theories (those that fully respect unitarity and causality) give a satisfactory right-hand side of \eqref{eq:ext-Einstein-eq-k=2}.
-But this may not hold for higher-spin fields, such as the electromagnetic field $A_{\mu}$ with Maxwell field strength tensor $F_{\mu\nu} \equiv \partial_{\mu} A_{\nu}-\partial_{\nu} A_{\mu}$.
-Then, the electromagnetic energy-momentum tensor is given by
+But this may not hold for higher-spin fields, such as the electromagnetic field $A_{\mu}$ with Maxwell field strength tensor $F_{\mu\nu} \equiv \partial_{\mu} A_{\nu}-\partial_{\nu} A_{\mu}$ and Lagrange density